-Google Search selectors
+Google Search data selectors

 Want to extract Google Search results straight into your spreadsheet?